dsc-courses/dsc106-2025-sp/labs/lab03/index.md

 for (let p of pages) {
   let url = p.url;
   let title = p.title;
-  // TODO create link and add it to nav
+  // next step: create link and add it to nav
 }
 ```